DanielOhrin/minecraft-HSProgression/README.md

 # HSProgression Documentation

 HSProgression adds a progression system to islands with SuperiorSkyblock2.
-Dependencies: HSNodes, HSFishing, WildStacker, SuperiorSkyblock2.
+Dependencies: HSNodes, HSFishing, RoseStacker, SuperiorSkyblock2.
 It adds four progression paths: /is mining/slayer/farming/fishing.
 Each progression path is the same concept, you need to farm a certain amount of one thing to unlock the next.